urbit-pilled/tree-sitter-hoon/README.md

 # tree-sitter-hoon
 Tree-sitter grammar for urbit language hoon

-## Using tree-sitter with the tree-sitter command line tool
+## Using the tree-sitter command line tool
 You can install the tree-sitter-cli with cargo:

 ```